mcornick/mcornick/README.md

 ### Hi, I'm Mark

 I'm a DevOps engineer specializing in Kubernetes, AWS, and Jenkins at a company I won't name because I'm not speaking for the company, and it doesn't use GitHub anyway.
-For fun, I write Go and Python, and a little but of Rust.
+For fun, I write Go and Python, and a little bit of Rust.
 I used to write a lot of Ruby and Rails, but haven't done that in a while.

 I was part of the original organizing committee for [DevOpsDays DC](https://twitter.com/DevOpsDaysDC), and have participated in the [DevOps DC](https://www.meetup.com/devopsdc/) meetup group, but am no longer active in either group.